 The course will employ an issue-analysis approach to problems currently facing the public schools in general and supervision in particular.
 Concepts, trends, practices, innovations and theories of supervision will be examined in terms of insights gained from the behavioral sciences (psychology, sociology, social psychology, anthropology) political sciences and the humanities.
-A practicum will be provided with an emphasis on the application of concepts, principles and skills acquired in previous course work. - 681.
-Organization and Administration of Public Education (5).
+A practicum will be provided with an emphasis on the application of concepts principles and skills acquired in previous course work. - 681.
+Introduction to Educational Administration and Supervision.
+(5).
 Pr., Department Approval.

 An introductory course designed for superintendents, principals, teachers and other educational leaders.
 Topics covered include: purposes of organization and administration; organization and administration on federal, state and local levels; financial support and accounting; operation of plant; school-community interaction, and personnel administration. - 682.
-The School Principalship (5).
-Pr., Department Approval.
+The Principalship Practicum (5).
+Pr., AED 681, AED 683, and AED 687.
 The purpose of this course is to assist the prospective principal in acquiring the technical, human, and conceptual skills necessary to function as a local school administrator.
 Emphasis is placed on the task areas of educational administration such as organization and structure, instructional program development, staff personnel, student personnel, community relations, physical facilities, and finance and business management.
-A practicum component provides students with supervised field experience in a school.
+A practicum component provides students with supervised field experience in a school. - 683.
+The Leadership Role in Educational Administration and Supervision (5).
+Pr., Department Approval.